edsu/anon/README.md

     ["143.231.0.0", "143.231.255.255"]

-These two are equivalent, but the former is a bit faster, and easier to read The latter is convenient if your range is difficult to express using a netmask.
+These two are equivalent, but the former is a bit faster, and easier to read.
+The latter is convenient if your range is difficult to express using a netmask.

 ### Transparency